PasheProject/Pashes.Devs.Site/index.md

 DotConnect is a alliance of various technical communities to provide updates of events, contents.

-Technical user groups are forms to focus and share specific interests.
+Technical user groups are formed to focus and share specific technology interests.
 However it is also benefitial to have a unified view of these initiatives.
-Members of specific user group can also have visitibility to others and can participate as interested.

-DotConnect connects and unites all into a single starting point with acitivities below, but not limited:
+DotConnect connects and unites all interested technical people into a single starting point with acitivities below, but not limited to:
 * Organizes global conferences/wabnairs
 * Promote user group events organised by individual member group
 * Share interesting technical events happening in interest